blumus/satellite-resilience-system/docs/SYSTEM_ARCHITECTURE.md

 ## Core Components

-### Input Manager
+### File Input Manager
-- **Purpose**: Centralized input handling for all data sources
+- **Purpose**: Handles all file-based data ingestion.
-- **Interfaces**:
-  - **Camera/Sensors**: File-based monitoring (predictable data streams)
-  - **Ground Commands**: gRPC interface (bursty, real-time communication)
+- **Interface**: File system monitoring for camera and sensor data.
 - **Responsibilities**:
-  - File system monitoring for camera/sensor data
+  - Monitors designated directories for new files.
+  - Validates incoming files.
+  - Creates and sends processing tasks to the `Processing Queue`.

+### Command Input Manager (gRPC)
+- **Purpose**: Handles all real-time command and control from the ground.
+- **Interface**: gRPC server.
+- **Responsibilities**:
-  - gRPC server for ground command reception
+  - Listens for incoming gRPC commands.
-  - Input validation and sanitization
+  - Authenticates and authorizes commands.
-  - Task queuing for processing
+  - Creates and sends processing tasks to the `Processing Queue`.

 ### Processing Queue
 - **Technology**: Celery + SQLite backend
 - **Purpose**: Persistent, resilient task distribution
-- **Benefits**: Python-native, file-based persistence, automatic recovery
+- **Benefits**:
+  - **Self-Contained**: Uses a simple file for the queue, requiring no external services like RabbitMQ.
+This is ideal for a single-node embedded system.
+  - **Sufficient Resilience**: Ensures tasks persist even if a component crashes, meeting the core resilience goal for the MVP.
+  - **Simplicity**: Avoids the setup and management overhead of a separate message broker server.

 ### Processing Engines
 Three specialized engines handling different data types: